The type of operation you have depends on where the cancer is in the pancreas. The pancreas has 3 parts:

 This diagram shows how the surgeon might repair what is left behind.

-This operation is not done very often in the UK.
-It is very major surgery.It involves taking out:
+This surgery is not very common in the UK.

 - the whole of the pancreas